Skip to product information

 Shipping calculated at checkout.

-Rabindranath Tagore, the first non-European Nobel laureate in literature, signed a portrait of him while traveling in 1920.
+Rabindranath Tagore, the first non-European Nobel Prize winner for literature, signed a portrait of himself during a trip in 1920.

-Rabindranath Tagore (1861 - 1941) was the first non-European to win the Nobel Prize in Literature, in 1913.
-A novelist and poet, but also a musician, he profoundly influenced Indian literature and music.
+Rabindranath Tagore (1861 - 1941) was the first non-European to win the Nobel Prize for Literature, in 1913.
+Novelist and poet, but also a musician, he profoundly influenced Indian literature and music.

-At the beginning of the 20th century, in Holland, there were already many people looking for peace and a new spirituality, especially after the First World War (1914 - 1918) in which Holland remained neutral.
-And when "colonial" thinkers like Krishnamurti and Tagore came to Europe, they were very well received as bearers of some enlightenment and spirituality.
+At the beginning of the 20th century, in the Netherlands, there were already many people looking for peace and a new spirituality, especially after the First World War (1914 - 1918) in which the Netherlands remained neutral.
+And when thinkers "from the colonies" like Krishnamurti and Tagore came to Europe, they were warmly welcomed as bearers of some enlightenment and spirituality.

-Rabindranath Tagore stayed less than a week in Holland, interested especially in the educational experiments being carried out in the country and in the attempts being made to introduce the co-operative movement among the peasants.
+Rabindranath Tagore stayed in Holland for less than a week, interested especially in the educational experiments that were being carried out in the country and in the attempts that were being made to introduce the co-operative movement among the peasants.
 He was invited by Frederik Van Eeden (1860 - 1932), one of the most important authors of his generation, in the Netherlands.
 A great admirer of Tagore, he wrote in his diary:

-Liesbeth Meyer, a Dutch expert on Rabidranath Tagore, also confirmed the originality and rarity of this set.
+Liesbeth Meyer, Dutch expert on Rabidranath Tagore, also confirmed the originality and rarity of the set.

 View full details